CastCodes/VAC/CONTRIBUTING.md

-# Contributing to ValheimPlus
+# Contributing to VAC

-## How to setup your environment for V+ development
+## How to setup your environment for VAC development
 How to setup the development enviroment to compile ValheimPlus yourself.

 1. Download the [BepInEx for Valheim package](https://valheim.thunderstore.io/package/download/denikson/BepInExPack_Valheim/5.4.701/).